 There are things we will never see, unless we walk to them.

 What I take with me, what I leave behind, are of less importance than what I discover along the way.

 The close relationship between footfall and consciousness are well-known to many.
-Many creatives suffer from an abundance of thought and ideas (thus the opposite moments are defined as a “block”).
-With that streaming of ideas comes a compulsion for movement and the two become symbiotic aspects of creating.
-Walk for hours and thoughts will purged, summoned or ordered.
-Hemingway, Charles Dickens, and A.E.
-Housman were guilty (susceptible?).
+Creatives suffer from an abundance of thought and ideas (and a need to empty oneself).
+With that streaming of ideas comes a compulsion for movement and the two become symbiotic.
+Walk for hours and thoughts will be purged, summoned or ordered.2

 The narrative of In Praise of Walking isn’t time-bound, it isn’t directional, yet it takes us on a journey.
 Through imagined forests, fields, over rocks and under varied skies.

 Clark’s writing is perfect elegance.
-Nothing omitted is necessary; nothing present is unnecessary.2
+Nothing omitted is necessary; nothing present is unnecessary.3

 And yet, truth abounds.
 I love Clark’s easy summary of nighttime walks.
-“To walk for hours on a clear night is the largest experience we can have.”3
+“To walk for hours on a clear night is the largest experience we can have.”4

 To be completely lost is a good thing on a walk.